peterlil/script-and-templates/azure-services/api-management/internal-apim-w-shgw/README.md

 kubectl config use-context $shgwContext
 ```

-### Create the Azure API Management Gateway if it does not exist
+### Create the Azure API Management Self-hosted gateway configuration if it does not exist
 ```PowerShell
 # Add the gateway Azure resource if it does not exists
 $uri="https://management.azure.com/subscriptions/$subscriptionId/resourceGroups/$resourceGroupName/providers/Microsoft.ApiManagement/service/$envName-apim/gateways/$envName-gateway?api-version=2020-12-01"